zloom/keycloak-external-claim-mapper/README.md

 ]
 ...
 ```
-It is convinient when you don't have control over remote endpoint response shape, you can test json path expressions with https://jsonpath.com/
+It is convinient when you don't have control over remote endpoint response shape, you can test json path expressions with https://jsonpath.com
+### Error propagation
+An switch to propagate errors that may occurs during data fetch and transformation.
+Mapper will fail for result code not from 2XX or 3XX codes.
+This flag also will propagate error on jsonpath transformation.
+Error will be propagated to keycloak token endpoint that will cause 500 error on auth.
+Exact error should be visible in keycloak logs.
 ## License
 This project is licensed under the MIT License